Climate change in Nigeria: Current climate

 Nigeria has three different climate zones: a Sahelian hot and semi-arid climate in the north, a tropical monsoon climate in the south, and a tropical savannah environment in the center regions.
 While the core regions only get one rainy and one dry season, the southern parts see heavy rainfall from March to October.
 There is a lot of annual variances in the north, which causes droughts and flooding.
 The mean annual temperature of the country varies greatly between coastal and interior regions; the plateau has a mean temperature between 21 °C and 27 °C, while the interior lowlands typically see temperatures above 27 °C. There is variation in rainfall from April to October, and the average annual temperature is 26.9 °C.

 Nigeria has a tropical climate with two seasons: (wet and dry).
 Inland areas especially those in the northeast, experience the greatest fluctuations in temperatures as before the outset of rains, temperatures sometimes rise as high as 44 °C and drops to 6 °C between December and February.
 In Maiduguri, the maximum temperature may rise to 38 °C in April and May while in the same season frosts might occur at night.

 For example, in Lagos, the average high is 31 °C and low is 23 °C in January and 28 °C and 23 °C in June.
 The southeast regions especially located around the coast like Bonny Island (south of Port Harcourt), east of Calabar receive the highest amount of annual rainfalls of around 4,000 millimeters.

 Changes in climate

 Climate change in Nigeria is shifting climate regions.
-The desert region in the North is receding North, steppe region in the North is set to expand southwards, the tropical savanna climate is expanding, and tropical monsoon regions in the South are moving northwards, replacing tropical rainforest.
+The desert region in the North is receding North, steppe (Grassland) region in the North is set to expand southwards, the tropical savanna climate is expanding, and tropical monsoon regions in the South are moving northwards, replacing tropical rainforest.

 Increase in temperature

 The effects of the temperature increase are unbearable for residents, particularly those living in communities hosting gas flare plants.
 The increase in temperature causes bodily rashes, among other things, and hinders the growth of food crops.
+According to the journal of environmental and occupational health, anthropogenic activities of human causes damage to the environment such as increase in global warming.
 The availability of nutrients, plant and root growth, and seed germination are all affected by soil temperature.
 High temperatures hinder a plant's regular growth, photosynthesis, and flowering since they do not improve plant physiology.